Chihiro-lee/CADA/README.md

     - `linkerScript.ld`: modified linker scripts containing the directives for the linker when compiling ONLY the application.
 Used exclusively by the Makefile.
     - `linkerScriptWithCore.ld`: modified linker scripts containing the directives for the linker when compiling both the application and the TCM.
 Used exclusively by the Makefile.
     - `linkerScriptWithCore_withMeasurement.ld`: version without Measurement.
-    - `loadProgram.py`: python script used to load the program onto the MCU via UART interface (serial port), in compliance with the SYSNAME secure update protocol.
+    - `loadProgram.py`: python script used to load the program onto the MCU via UART interface (serial port), in compliance with the CADA secure update protocol.
     - `metadata.py`: python script in charge of adding the required metadata to the output file.
 Used exclusively by the Makefile.
     - `modifier.py`: python script in charge of replacing unsafe instructions.
 Used exclusively by the Makefile.
     - `postprocessor.py`: python script in charge of rejecting the application in case of unsafe instructions (compile-time).
 Used exclusively by Makefile.